Co-sponsored with the donothing® Leadership Retreat

 What to Expect

-Day 2: We’ll start the day with instruction and meditation, followed by breakfast and connecting.
-After lunch, we’ll settle into silence.
-Our afternoon will include instruction, walking and stretching practice, meditation, and wisdom talks.
+The day starts with instruction and meditation.
+After lunch, we will begin settling into silence.
+Our afternoon includes instruction, mindful walking and stretching practices, meditation and wisdom talks.

-Day 3: The day will begin with instruction, meditation, and breakfast.
-After a period of sitting, walking, and stretching practice, there will be lunch and time to relax.
-Our afternoon will consist of instruction, small break-out groups for questions, meditation, and wisdom talks.
+The day begins with instruction and meditation.
+After a period of various mindfulness practices, there’s time for relaxation.
+The afternoon consists of instruction, small break-out groups for questions, meditation and wisdom talks.

 Early Registration Bonus: Register by August 1st to receive $500 off the retreat price.